A black-box adversarial attack for poisoning clustering: Experimental results

 The authors analyzed this property only between classification algorithms.
 We extend this analysis showing that even adversarial samples crafted against clustering algorithms are suitable and can be transferred to fool supervised models successfully.
 To the best of our knowledge, this is the first work that proposes an analysis of transferability between unsupervised and supervised algorithms.

-We evaluated the transferability properties of our noise by attacking the $K$-Means++ algorithm on $2\,000$ testing samples taken from labels FashionMNIST (\texttt{Ankle boot}, \texttt{Shirt}).
-In particular, we used the crafted adversarial samples to test the robustness of several classification models: a linear and an RBF SVM \cite{DBLP:journals/datamine/Burges98}, two random forest \cite{DBLP:journals/ml/Breiman01} with $10$ and $100$ trees respectively, and the Carlini \& Wagner (C\&W) deep net proposed in \cite{CandW}.
-The reader can refer to the supplementary material for the training details of these models.
+We evaluated the transferability properties of our noise by attacking the $K$-means++ algorithm on $2\,000$ testing samples taken from labels FashionMNIST (\texttt{Ankle boot}, \texttt{Shirt}).
+In particular, we used the crafted adversarial samples to test the robustness of several classification models, trained on $60,000$ samples of FashionMNIST.
+The tested model are a linear and an RBF SVM \cite{DBLP:journals/datamine/Burges98}, two random forest \cite{DBLP:journals/ml/Breiman01} with $10$ and $100$ trees respectively\footnote{For both the SVM and the Forest, we used the implementation proposed in the scikit-learn \cite{pedregosa2011scikit} library.}, and the Carlini \& Wagner (C\&W) deep net proposed in \cite{CandW}, following the same training setting.
+Table \ref{table:accuracy} shows the test accuracy on the full dataset and only for classes \texttt{Ankle boot} and \texttt{Shirt}.

 We report the results in Figure \ref{fig:transf}, where the accuracy over the poisoned samples only is reported.
-The results show clear evidence on the transferability of our adversarial noise, crafted against $K$-Means++, to the tested classifiers.
+The results show clear evidence on the transferability of our adversarial noise, crafted against $K$-means++, to the tested classifiers.
 Note further that the C\&W net is the most accurate model, performing slightly better than the RBF SVM, and the latter seems to be more sensitive to our adversarial noise.